tawandamoyo/catalyst-centre/content/pages/support.md

       type: TitleBlock
     subtitle: Empower Africa's Next Generation of Leaders
     text: >
-      Your support is crucial in empowering young Africans to lead on climate action and sustainable resource governance[cite: 5].
-By contributing to the Catalyst Centre, you invest in a future for Africa that is equitable, environmentally sustainable, and economically just[cite: 5].
+      Your support is crucial in empowering young Africans to lead on climate action and sustainable resource governance.
+By contributing to the Catalyst Centre, you invest in a future for Africa that is equitable, environmentally sustainable, and economically just.
 Help us provide the knowledge, skills, and platforms needed for transformative change.
     actions:
       - label: Donate Now
         altText: Donate to The Catalyst Centre